M-estimation in GARCH Models in the Absence of Higher-Order Moments: Monte Carlo comparison of performance

-Since we did not come across a real data that can be fitted by the GARCH~(1, 2) model, we resort to simulation results to study the performance of M-estimators for such models.
-We choose $\boldsymbol \theta_0=(0.1, 0.1, 0.2, 0.6)^\prime$, $R=1000$ replications and $n=1000$.
-The standardized bias and MSE of the M-estimators under various error distributions are reported in Table \ref{Sim.GARCH12}.
-We do not report results for the QMLE when data are generated under the $t(3)$ and $t(2.2)$ error distributions since the algorithm for computing the QMLE did not converge for most replications.
-Under the normal error distribution, the LAD and Huber's estimators produce MSE that is close to the QMLE while the $\mu$- and Cauchy-estimators yield larger MSE corresponding for estimating $\omega$ and $\alpha$.
-For the DE and logistic distributions, there is no significant difference between these estimators.
-Their difference becomes clearer under heavy-tailed distributions: the $\mu$- and Cauchy-estimators produce smaller MSE of $\omega$ under the $t(3)$ distribution and smaller MSE of $\alpha$ under the $t(2.2)$ distribution than the LAD and Huber's estimators.
+Simulations for the GARCH~(1,2) (with parameter $\boldsymbol \theta_0=(0.1, 0.1, 0.2, 0.6)^\prime$, $R=1000$, and~$n=1000$) were conducted in the same way as for GARCH~(2,1) in Section~\ref{GARCH21}.
+The results are shown in Table \ref{Sim.GARCH12}; we do not report the results for the QMLE under the $t(3)$ and~$t(2.2)$ error distributions, since the algorithm did not converge for most replications; a failure of the QMLE.

+Inspection of Table \ref{Sim.GARCH12} reveals that under normal error distribution, the LAD and Huber estimators produce MSEs that are close to the QMLE ones while the $\mu$- and Cauchy M-estimators yield larger MSEs for the estimation of~$\omega$ and~$\alpha$.
+For the double exponential and logistic distributions, there is no significant difference between the various estimators.
+Clear difference emerges under heavy-tailed distributions though; the $\mu$- and Cauchy M-estimators produce smaller MSEs than the LAD and Huber estimators of $\omega$ and~$\alpha$ under the~$t(3)$ and~$t(2.2)$ distributions, respectively.